mistermidi/mistermidi/README.md

 This is the mistermidi.com repository.
-Elementary with code.
 Utilizing as midi storage.
 No mass download of .mid files.

+Cheers,
+-mistermidi team

 <!--
 **mistermidi/mistermidi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.